eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_33a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For the verification of the registration certificates of Attestation Providers, a Wallet Unit SHALL accept only the trust anchors in all LoTE(s) for Providers of registration certificates.
+For the verification of the registration certificates of Attestation Providers, a Wallet Unit SHALL accept all trust anchors of Providers of registration certificates, as published by the Commission in the relevant LoTE, and only those.

+*Note: The requirement for Wallet Units to verify and validate registration certificates only applies as of 24 months after entry into force of the Regulation amending [CIR 2024/2982].*

 </div>
 </div>